DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-2/friday/setup-mix.md

 Finish the process by listening to each of the tracks soloed and ensuring that no audio has been inadvertently removed.

+## Color-Coding and Track Renaming

+Color-coding and renaming tracks are essential for maintaining a clear overview of your project.
+This practice enhances your workflow and helps you quickly identify specific tracks.
+For instance, you might color-code all drum tracks in blue, guitar tracks in green, and vocal tracks in red.
+This visual organization simplifies the mixing process and streamlines your workflow.
+You can also rename tracks to reflect the instrument or part they represent, such as "Kick Drum" or "Lead Guitar."

+## Regions and Markers

+Regions and markers are indispensable tools for navigating your project.
+Regions are used to define sections of your project, such as verses, choruses, and bridges.
+Markers, on the other hand, are used to highlight specific points in your project, such as key changes or significant events.
+By utilizing regions and markers effectively, you can easily navigate your project and make precise edits and adjustments.

+Use the following shortcuts to create regions and markers:
+- To create a region: make a time selection and type `shift + R`
+- To create a marker: `m`

 ## Utilizing a Reference Mix

 1. Create a folder containing all your project tracks.